code-423n4/2022-10-zksync/README.md

 - `facetCuts` - a set of changes to the facets (adding new facets, removing facets, and replacing them).
 - pair `(address _initAddress, bytes _calldata)` for initializing the upgrade by making a delegate call to `_initAddress` with `_calldata` inputs.

 NOTE: `proposeDiamondCut` - commits data associated with an upgrade but does not execute it.
 While the upgrade is associated with `facetCuts` and `(address _initAddress, bytes _calldata)` the upgrade will be committed to the `facetCuts` and `_initAddress`.
-That's done on purpose, to let some freedom to the governor change calldata for the upgrade between proposing and executing it.
+That's done on purpose, to let some freedom to the governor to change calldata for the upgrade between proposing and executing it.

 #### GettersFacet

 Separate facet, whose only function is providing `view` and `pure` methods.
-It also implement [diamond loupe](https://eips.ethereum.org/EIPS/eip-2535#diamond-loupe) that made managing facets easier.
+It also implements [diamond loupe](https://eips.ethereum.org/EIPS/eip-2535#diamond-loupe) that made managing facets easier.

 #### GovernanceFacet

-Controlled the changes privilege address as governor and validators.
-Compact contract with a couple of functions, that only needed to change governor, validators or one of the parameters of the system (L2 bootloader bytecodehash, verifier address, verifier parameters, etc).
+Controls the changes of privilege addresses as governor and validators.
+Compact contract with a couple of functions, that is only needed to change governor, validators or one of the parameters of the system (L2 bootloader bytecodehash, verifier address, verifier parameters, etc).

 #### MailboxFacet

 The facet that handles L2 <-> L1 communication, an overview for which can be found in [docs](https://v2-docs.zksync.io/dev/zksync-v2/l1-l2-interop.html#l1-l2-communication).

-The Mailbox care only about transferring information from L2 to L1 and the opposite, but doesn't hold and transfer any funds (ether, ERC20 tokens, or NFTs).
+The Mailbox cares only about transferring information from L2 to L1 and the opposite, but doesn't hold and transfer any funds (ether, ERC20 tokens, or NFTs).

-L1 -> L2 communication implemented as requesting L2 transaction on L1 and executing in on L2.
+L1 -> L2 communication is implemented as requesting L2 transaction on L1 and executing on L2.
 That means user can call the function on L1 contract to save data about transaction in some queue.
 Later on, a validator can process such transactions on L2 and mark them as processed on the L1 priority queue.
 Currently, that is used only for sending information from L1 to L2 or implementing a multi-layer protocol.
 But it is planned to use a priority queue for the censor-resistance mechanism.
 Relevant functions for L1 -> L2 communication: `requestL2Transaction`/`l2TransactionBaseCost`/`serializeL2Transaction`.

 L2 -> L1 communication, in contrast to L1 -> L2 communication, is based only on transferring the information, and not on the transaction execution on L1.